Admissions & Degree Requirements

 I will be re-locating to Kent, OH.
 Where can I found out more about off-campus living (e.g., apartments) and other things about the area?

-Kent is a vibrant college town.
-View a great website that will help you with many of your relocation needs.
+Kent is a vibrant, growing college town with a strong commitment to local business and sustainability.
 Find more details about life in the City of Kent.